scientific-python/cookie/docs/pages/guides/gha_wheels.md

 Building binary wheels is a bit more involved, but can still be done effectively with GHA.
 This document will introduce [cibuildwheel][] for use in your project.
-The benefits of cibuildwheel are a larger user base, fast fixes from CI and pip, works on all major CI vendors (no lock-in), and covers cases we were not able to cover (like ARM).
 We will focus on GHA below.

 ## Header